chamathf/Test_Assignment_Playwright_helloagain/README.md

 ## NOTE
-   These test case run on chrome and firefox and Passwed without any issues Chrome Version=  131.0.6778.86
+   These test case run on chrome and firefox and Passed Scussfully without any issues Chrome Version=  131.0.6778.86
    Firefox Verison = 133.0